mauratee/coding_resources/coding_resources.md

 - How do you learn best and is the bootcamp curriculum aligned with that?
 - How much do you love or hate networking / self-promotion / being your own hype man?
 - How much do you love or hate interviewing?
 Do you have any expereince with technical interviews or know anyone who does?
+- Are people of your same identity / affinity / background also students at the bootcamp?
+Does that matter to you?

 ##### West Coast